Thinking about traveling to Australia?

 A fun thing about Australia is the language.
 You will have to be prepared for some interesting slang.
 For example, here are some equivalent words from American English to Australian English: bum bag = fanny pack, togs/swimmers = bathing suit, capsicums = peppers, ketchup = tomato sauce, chips = fries, lollies = candy, bushwalking = hiking/trekking, boot = trunk, bonnet = hood of a car, gas = petrol, ute =pick up truck, fortnightly = every 2 weeks.
 There are many more and if you're not careful, some of the vocabulary can catch you off-guard.

 The animal life in Australia is amazing!
 You might not see a lot of koalas and kangaroos, (you could visit a national park, however, or travel further inland).
 One of the best places to see them is Kangaroo Island.
 You will most likely see a lot of bats, possums, some snakes, lizards, plenty of spiders and other bugs.
 There are also plenty of cool birds around.
 I, personally, am not a huge fan of the large spiders in Australia.
 The giant huntsman spider has a leg span of up to 12 inches (30 cm), making it the largest spider by diameter.
 It is often described as being the size of a dinner plate.
-Might want to bring some bug spray along with your adapter!
+Might want to bring some bug spray along with your dual USB plug adapter for Australia!

 Here is something I am not used to.
 Tipping is not expected in Australia.
 All workers in Australia are paid better than elsewhere in the world, so the busboys and bartenders here aren’t relying on them to make a decent living.
 That's interesting on many levels, I think.